List of Cthulhu Mythos deities: Yibb-Tstll

-A gigantic, bat-winged humanoid with detached eyes, wearing a green robe, this horrible deity sees all time and space as it slowly rotates in the centre of its clearing within the Jungle of Kled in Earth's Dreamlands.
+Yibb-Tstll (The Patient One) is an Outer God who is a gigantic, bat-winged humanoid with detached eyes, wearing a green robe.
+This horrible deity sees all time and space as it slowly rotates in the center of its clearing within the Jungle of Kled in Earth's Dreamlands.
 Beneath its billowing cloak are a multitude of nightgaunts, suckling and clutching at its breasts.
+Yibb-Tstll is also a child of Nyarlathotep.

-Having a close connection to the Great Old One Bugg-Shash, so should Yibb-Tstll be regarded as a Great Old One—specifically in the Drowners group introduced by Brian Lumley, parasitic alien entities which thrive by vampirizing the Great Old Ones themselves—though in RPG materials she is classed as an "Outer God".
+Having a close connection to the Great Old One Bugg-Shash, some scholars suggest that Yibb-Tstll should be regarded as a Great Old One—specifically in the Drowners group introduced by Brian Lumley, parasitic alien entities which thrive by vampirizing the Great Old Ones themselves—though in RPG materials she was classed as an "Outer God".
+This is explained by the fact that she perceives all time and space and appears to have some connection to Yog-Sothoth.
+However, later sources explain that there are various theories regarding whether she should be classified as an Outer God, or a Great Old One, or a Unique Entity.

+Yidh Nak

+Yidh Nak (Cosmic Mother, Mother of Space, Dark Yidh Nak) is the most primordial Outer God, an entity, or a place, or a force that existed before the titanic explosion that began the universe, and before entities such as Mlandoth and Mril Thorion, and Azathoth.

+It is thought that the emergence of Mlandoth and Mril Thorion from Yidh Nak was a result of the titanic explosion.
+The attempt by Yidh Nak and Mlandoth to reunite led to the creation of matter, life, and the gods in the universe.

 Yidhra

-Yidhra (The Dream Witch or Yee-Tho-Rah) usually appears as a youthful, attractive, earthly female, though her shape may vary.
+Yidhra (The Dream Witch, Yee-Tho-Rah) is an Outer God who usually appears as a youthful, attractive, earthly female, though her shape may vary.

 Yidhra has been on Earth since the first microorganisms appeared and is immortal.
 To survive in a changing environment, she gained the ability to take on the characteristics of any creature that she devoured.
 Over time, Yidhra split herself into different aspects, though each part shares her consciousness.

 Yidhra is served by devoted cults found in such widely separated places as Myanmar, Chad, Laos, Sumer, New Mexico, and Texas.
 Members of Yidhra's cult can gain immortality by merging with her, though they become somewhat like Yidhra as a consequence.
 Those who serve her are also promised plentiful harvests and healthy livestock.
 She usually conceals her true form behind a powerful illusion, appearing as a comely young woman; only favored members of her cult can see her as she actually is.

+According to recent theories, Yidhra is thought to be either an Outer God or a Great Old One.